GodefroidMugisha/25964_MUGISHA_Godefroid_Sunday_Afternoon/README.md

 # 25964_MUGISHA_Godefroid_Sunday_Afternoon
 Object Oriented Program course assignment.

 ---

-## Java OOP Exceptions and Car Rental System Assignment
+## Java OOP Exceptions and Scenarios Assignment

 ### Objective
-This assignment demonstrates practical examples of exception handling in Java while integrating a Car Rental System.
-The goal is to understand how to simulate, trigger, and handle various checked and unchecked exceptions in Java programming, as well as to manage a basic car rental system with user interaction.
+This assignment demonstrates practical examples of exception handling in Java while integrating different systems.
+The goal is to understand how to simulate, trigger, and handle various checked and unchecked exceptions in Java programming across multiple scenarios.

 ---

 ## Structure
 The program is implemented in a single Java file and includes:
 1. Methods that simulate and handle different exceptions (both checked and unchecked).
-2. A car rental management system with features to add rental entries while handling potential user input errors.
+2. Implementations for the following scenarios:
+   - Car Rental System
+   - Online Shopping
+   - Online Betting
+   - Student Attendance List
+   - Traffic Fines System

 ---

+## Scenario Descriptions and Features

-## Car Rental System Features
+### 1. Car Rental System
 The Car Rental System allows users to:
-1. Add car rental entries, including car ID, model, and daily rental price.
+- Add car rental entries, including car ID, model, and daily rental price.
-2. Handle invalid inputs, such as non-numeric IDs or empty car model names, using exception handling mechanisms.
+- Handle invalid inputs, such as non-numeric IDs or empty car model names, using exception handling mechanisms.
-3. Use a menu-driven interface for ease of navigation.
+- Use a menu-driven interface for ease of navigation.

+### 2. Online Shopping
+The Online Shopping system includes:
+- Adding items to a cart with item ID, name, and price.
+- Handling invalid input scenarios, such as entering negative prices or invalid item names, through exceptions.
+- Simulating stock checks with potential for exceptions like `IllegalArgumentException` for out-of-stock items.

+### 3. Online Betting
+The Online Betting system covers:
+- Placing bets with a specified amount and betting odds.
+- Handling invalid bet amounts, such as negative numbers, using exception handling.
+- Simulating results and catching potential errors, such as dividing by zero during payout calculations.

+### 4. Student Attendance List
+The Student Attendance List system supports:
+- Recording student attendance with student ID and name.
+- Handling duplicate entries and invalid data input through exception handling.
+- Simulating file-based attendance records, including exceptions like `IOException` and `FileNotFoundException`.

+### 5. Traffic Fines System
+The Traffic Fines system includes:
+- Adding traffic fine entries with vehicle registration number, fine amount, and violation type.
+- Handling incorrect data, such as invalid registration numbers or negative fine amounts, with exceptions.
+- Simulating database operations for fine retrievals and potential exceptions like `SQLException`.

 ---